 Most importantly, CMS has announced some flexibility in processing claims during the first 12 months using ICD-10.
 Claims for services on or after October 1 may not use ICD-9 codes and must include a valid ICD-10 code.
 CMS has provided the following guidance:

 “While diagnosis coding to the correct level of specificity is the goal for all claims, for 12 months after ICD-10 implementation, if a valid ICD- 10 code from the right family is submitted, Medicare fee-for-service will process and not audit valid ICD-10 except under limited circumstances.
-See Clarifying Questions for guidance on the ICD-10 flexibilities.

 New CPT Code Changes re: Vertebral Fracture Assessment (VFA)